survivejs/webpack-book/manuscript/building_with_webpack/04_adding_hashes_to_filenames.md

 ## Conclusion

-Even though our project has neat caching behavior now, adding hashes to our filenames brings a new problem.
-If a hash changes, we still have possible older files within our output directory.
-To eliminate this problem, we can set up a little plugin to clean it up for us.
+Even though our project has basic caching behavior now, adding hashes to our filenames brings a new problem - cache invalidation.
+If you modify *app.js*, you should notice that both *app* and *vendor* output names change.
+This isn't good as it goes against the idea.
+Only *app* output should change in this case.

+The problem is that we are bundling something known as **manifest** within the *vendor* bundle.
+As a result the problem can be remedied by separating the manifest from it.
+This is what we will do in the next chapter.